speed1992/quotes-web-scraping/README.md

 Web-scraper
 ================

-Simple web scraper to get a quotes from the website azquotes.com To run this example use the following commands:
+Simple web scraper to get quotes from the websites azquotes.com and goodreads.com To run this example use the following commands:

 ``` shell